 Then comes the technical aspects of how to achieve that outcome.

 You need to analyse the existing situation.
-Determine the light levels and what the likely camera are to achieve a decent exposure.
+Determine the light levels and what the likely camera settings are going to be to achieve a decent exposure.
 Then, tweak those to suit your desired outcome.
-Consider also any special equipment that might be required, such as a particular lens, flash equipment, gels, etc. Spare a thought also for any post-processing that you might need to take your raw capture to the finished article.
+Consider also any special equipment that might be required, such as a particular lens, flash equipment, gels, etc. Spare a thought also for any post-processing that you might need in order to take your raw capture to the finished article.

 Here’s a couple from our portfolios: